Freewill (song)

 "Freewill" is the second track on the 1980 album Permanent Waves by Canadian progressive rock band Rush.
 The song's music was composed by Geddy Lee and Alex Lifeson, and its lyrics written by Neil Peart.
 In a 2016 review of Rush discography for Ultimate Classic Rock, Eduardo Rivadavia described "Freewill" as a "cerebral but remarkably radio-friendly" song.
 Lee has stated that the final verse of "Freewill" is at the highest part of his vocal range.

-The song is included in several of the band's compilation albums, including Retrospective I, The Spirit of Radio: Greatest Hits 1974–1987, Gold, and Time Stand Still: The Collection.
+Despite never being released as a single, "Freewill" has been included in several of the band's compilation albums, including Retrospective I, The Spirit of Radio: Greatest Hits 1974–1987, Gold, and Time Stand Still: The Collection.
 It is now a staple of album-oriented rock stations.
 It was one of six songs in Rush's set for the Molson Canadian Rocks for Toronto (colloquially referred to as "SARStock").

 Production

 In mid-July 1979, the band began writing songs for Permanent Waves, with "Freewill" completed within the first few days.
 An early version of the song was first performed at Varsity Stadium in Toronto on 2 September 1979.
 This version was mostly complete, but its "familiar melody" had not yet been written.
 It was introduced to attending concertgoers as a song planned for the band's upcoming album, along with "The Spirit of Radio", both of which the band was testing before recording.
 The songs were performed three weeks later at a concert in Stafford, England, before the band went to Le Studio in Morin Heights, Quebec, to record Permanent Waves.
 It was the first time Rush had performed a song in concert before recording it in studio.